DeflateAwning/Python-Vi-ArrowKeys/README.md

 # Python-Vi-ArrowKeys
 A Python script that works like Karabiner for Mac's VI mode (but for Windows, now).
 Press and hold "D", and use the right hand home row to emulate arrow keys, based on the VI mapping.

-This software creates a System Tray icon, and can be enabled/disabled from that icon.
+This software creates a System Tray icon, and can be enabled/disabled from that icon. **Number lock must be off** for the keypad to work/selection to work properly (see Known Issues).

 This project was originally attempted in AHK (see the `ahk-attempt` branch), but switched to Python for more flexibility.
 While it should be cross-platform, it has only beed tested on Windows.